Fountain to the Falls

 Hike the Fountain to Falls Trail in Monrovia

-There are three ways to reach the lovely Monrovia Canyon Falls, but only one of them is worthy of being named a good challenge for 2020!
+There are three ways to reach the lovely Monrovia Canyon Falls, but only one of them is worthy of being named a good challenge.
 That’s because you start in Monrovia’s Old Town and make your way to the falls on a 6.5-mile (round-trip) hike.

 Start at the park across from the library on Myrtle Street.
 There’s a huge bay fig tree, a Mark Twain statue, and a fountain.
 This marks the start of the Fountain to the Falls Trail.
 You’ll make your way through suburbs of Victorian and Arts and Crafts homes that have been used in film and television.

 The trail is easy to follow thanks to signs.
 The Monrovia Canyon Nature Center marks a good place to view where you’ve come from (all the way down there!) as it overlooks Monrovia.
 But it’s also a starting point for a shorter and easier hiking option to Monrovia Canyon Falls.

 From the parking lot up here ($5 weekdays; $6 weekends) there’s a 1.5-mile (round-trip) trail behind the center, at a picnic area framed by majestic Jeffrey pines and coast live oaks.
 Hike among canyon walls and towering trees paralleling a stream.
 Monrovia Canyon’s namesake 30-foot waterfall shines the most after a solid rain but still looks lovely the rest of the time—a two-tiered tumbler bisected by a granite ledge surrounded by oaks and other trees.